UTokyo-FieldPhenomics-Lab/EasyIDP/docs/python_api/pointcloud.rst

 Functions
 =========

+This module (``easyidp.pointcloud``) also contains the following standard-alone functions for preocessing PointCloud file (ply, las, laz) directly.

 .. caution::

     The :class:`easyidp.PointCloud <easyidp.pointcloud.PointCloud>` class is an advanced wrapper around the following functions, which is generally sufficient for most simple application cases, please don't use the following functions unless you really need to.